magnogtsouza/Fake-NU/readme.md

 ## Licença

 Este projeto está licenciado sob a licença MIT.
-Veja o arquivo [LICENSE](LICENSE) para mais detalhes.